-The highlands of Ngorongoro Crater is where you will find The Olmoti Crater.
+Olmoti Crater is found at The highlands of Ngorongoro Crater.
 This small Crater is covered by grass at its bottom hence dwarfing some animal species that feeds on it.
+Please see our 6 Days package Ngorongoro highlands walk Olmoti, Empakai to Lake Natron

 This Crater is on northern Ngorongoro, lying at the altitude of 3,088 meters.
 Olmoti means Cooking Pot in Maasai language, it is the extinct volcano in Ngorongoro highlands.
 Olmoti Crater floor covered with grassy home to many grazing wild animals like eland, reed buck, buffalo, bush buck along with Maasai livestock.